panaverse/panaverse.github.io/README.md

 ## Panaverse DAO and ERC-20 Tokens

-Panaverse will be managed by a [DAO](https://www.investopedia.com/tech/what-dao/) and and we will issue 1 Billion Palaverse [ERC-20 tokens](https://ethereum.org/en/developers/docs/standards/tokens/erc-20/) in 2023 to international investors.
+Panaverse will be managed by a [DAO](https://www.investopedia.com/tech/what-dao/) and we will issue 1 Billion Panaverse [ERC-20 tokens](https://ethereum.org/en/developers/docs/standards/tokens/erc-20/) in 2023 to international investors.

 These tokens will be issued in a [crowdsale](https://www.thebalancemoney.com/what-is-a-cryptocurrency-crowdsale-391277) to investors globally.
 A Percentage of them will also be issued to Panaverse DAO Leaders, Managers, Developers, Designers, and Performant Students.